Terms & Conditions

 We do not endorse or control the User Content transmitted or posted on the site.
 Thus, we do not guarantee the accuracy, integrity or quality of User Content.
 Under no circumstances will we be liable in any way for any User Content, including, without limitation, for any errors or omissions in any User Content, or for any loss or damage of any kind incurred by you as a result of the use of any User Content transmitted, uploaded, posted, e-mailed or otherwise made available via the site.

-L’OCCITANE does not and has never tested its products, its active ingredients or its raw materials on animals at any point in the product development or manufacturing process.
-This principle applies similarly to our raw material suppliers.
+The L’OCCITANE Group has been against animal testing for more than 40 years and we have never tested our products, active ingredients or raw materials on animals at any point in the product development or manufacturing process.

 The Group is fundamentally against animal testing of beauty products on a worldwide basis.
 In China, where our products are retailed, the local Chinese authorities request that some cosmetic products sold on the Chinese market are tested.
 They view it as the best way to safeguard consumer safety in China.

 We do not conduct these tests.
 They are done by Chinese laboratories that have been approved by local authorities on a limited animal panel.

 To move things forward, the cosmetics industry is developing its relationship with the Chinese authorities with the clear objective of bringing animal testing for beauty products to a definitive end.
 The industry has engaged with the relevant authorities and animal rights NGOs so as to highlight alternative techniques that are being used in Europe, where animal testing has now been banned.